 Under NASA’s Artemis program, Orion will land the first woman and first person of color on the Moon to explore the lunar surface like never before.
-This bold endeavor will begin with the Artemis I mission, during which an uncrewed spacecraft will travel in a distant retrograde orbit around the Moon and then return to Earth over a three week period.
-A series of crewed missions will begin in the early 2020s as NASA and its industry partners prepare for human missions to the vicinity of the Moon, and eventually to Mars.
+This bold endeavor will begin with the Artemis I mission, during which an uncrewed Orion will travel in a distant retrograde orbit around the Moon and then return to Earth over a three week period.
+A series of crewed missions will follow as NASA and its industry partners prepare for human missions to the vicinity of the Moon, and eventually to Mars.

 1,000-Day Mission Capability: Orion will provide maximum radiation protection for its crew, an advanced life support system, and a heat shield that withstands the extreme temperatures of re-entry into Earth’s atmosphere.

 Full Redundancy: Incorporated into the Orion spacecraft is backup capability for all major avionics and crew systems.

 Safe Emergency Abort Capability: Orion has a rocket-powered escape system designed to whisk the crew to safety in the unlikely event of a launch vehicle failure.

 Orion Main Engine: Aerojet Rocketdyne is helping to refurbish a regeneratively cooled, 6,000 pound-thrust bipropellant orbital maneuvering engine that was designed and built by the company and originally used on NASA’s space shuttle.
 The repurposed engine, mounted on the spacecraft’s European Service Module (ESM), provides the primary propulsion for Orion’s major in-space maneuvers.